Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many toucans in all?

 ### Answer interpretation
     The answer is the unknown value of toucans sitting on a tree limb.

 ## Data extraction

 ### Sentence 1
     sitting toucans on a tree limb = 2

 ### Sentence 2
     sitting toucans on a tree limb + 1

 ## Correct response
     3 toucans

 ***

+place_noun
+comparator
 # Zoidberg Solution

 ## The problem
     There are 4 squirrels in a tree with 2 nuts.
     How many more squirrels are there than nuts?

 ## Digested problem
     There    	are      	4        	squirrels	in       	a        	tree     	with     	2        	nuts     	.
     EX       	VBP      	CD       	NNS      	IN       	DT       	NN       	IN       	CD       	NNS      	.